Reactions to the 2008 Mumbai attacks: Indian Muslims

 An Indian Muslim organisation, the Indian Muslim Council, refused to bury the nine attackers in South Mumbai's Marine Lines Bada Qabrastan (Big Graveyard).
 They also sent messages to other Muslim organisations in India asking them to refrain from burying them.

 The council said it was trying to send a message to all cemeteries in India that none of the bodies should be buried on Indian soil.

 All India Organization of Imams of Mosques expressed solidarity in the aftermath of the attack.

 Javed Anand, a writer and activist said, "They (attackers) claim to be doing this in the name of Islam.
 We have to tell them, 'Not in our name'".
 The organisation also conducted prayers for peace and harmony.

 Many mosques in Gujarat observed silence to remember the attacks.

 According to The Washington Post, many Indian Muslims held a more sombre Eid (which occurred on 9 December in 2008) out of respect for the victims of the attacks.

-Demand for self-defense
+Demands for self-defense

 The Mumbai attacks left the corporate sector of India angry; vulnerable sectors wanted to be armed.
 In addition, a meeting convened by the Karnataka government with industry heads led to demands from industry to be allowed to purchase automatic weapons for their private security firms and the right to bear arms.

-Tribute to victims
+Tribute to the victims

 Naxalites (who are waging an insurgency in parts of India) gave a gun salute to the victims of Mumbai attack.
 According to the Times of India, this gesture marked a significant shift in their policy.
+On 4 December 2008, the week after the attack, a vigil was performed in Mumbai in honour of those killed.
+On the second anniversary of the attack, a candlelight march was held in Mumbai.